tstohn/ESGI/README.md

 # Points to consider

 - at the moment we do not compile ESGI with htslib under Windows, you need to build it yourself if you want to run ESGI with STAR (and annotate) on Windows.
-You can run ESGI without problem on Windows without RNA-mapping - or even run only demultiplex with an RNA-seqeunce if you just want to split the barcode-sequences.
+You can run ESGI without problem on Windows without RNA-mapping - or even run only demultiplex with an RNA-sequence if you just want to split the barcode-sequences.
 If you install htslib on Windows and want to compile it with htslib, set the variable HTSlib_AVAILABLE:=yes in the Makefile.
 - If you download the binaries you can run ESGI right-away without RNA-mapping.
 If you want to run RNA-mapping (with STAR and annotate) you need to manually install STAR and htslib.
 To check if it works you can run
 ```bash
   make test_esgi_RNA